eriktaubeneck/ordbok/README.md

 ## TODO

  - Add advanced Example to README.md
- - Abstract away from Flask patterns in the general case.
  - Add support for more file types (JSON, maybe XML?)
  - Add integrated support for other frameworks (Pyramid, Django, etc.)
  - Add ability to specify where to look in environment for a variable (e.g. you want to look for `KEY` at `HEROKU_PROVIDED_VALUE` rather than `ORDBOK_KEY` in the environment.